shalinisubramaniam/ppc-analysis/README.md

-Clone the Repository: Use the following command to clone the repository to your local machine: https://github.com/shalinisubramaniam/ppc-analysis.git (either you can clone the repository or download the code) Explore the Notebook: Open the Jupyter notebook PPC_Analysis.ipynb in a Python environment (e.g., Jupyter Notebook, Google Colab).
+Clone the Repository: Use the following command to clone the repository to your local machine: https://github.com/shalinisubramaniam/ppc-analysis.git (either you can clone the repository or download the code) Explore the Notebook: Open the Jupyter notebook "PPC_Analysis_ZROCK_internship.ipynb" in a Python environment (e.g., Jupyter Notebook, Google Colab).

 Run the Analysis: Follow the instructions and code within the notebook to execute the analysis, explore the data, and visualize the results.